dcomtois/summarytools/README.md

     `st_options()`; each option has its own parameter, so you can set as many as you need in just one function call.
 The legacy way of setting options is still supported
-  - `dfSummary()` went through somw changes:
+  - `dfSummary()` went through some changes:
-      - number of culumns is shown in heading, as well as number of duplicated rows (credits to [Paul Feitsma](https://github.com/paulfeitsma) for the good idea)
+      - number of columns is shown in heading, as well as number of duplicated rows (credits to [Paul Feitsma](https://github.com/paulfeitsma) for the good idea)
       - UPC and EAN codes are now detected as well as sequences of integers (credits to Paul F. here too)
-      - barplots more accurately reflect counts as they are no more “stretched” to the width of the table “cells”; this allows comparing counts across variables
+      - bar plots more accurately reflect counts as they are no more “stretched” to the width of the table “cells”; this allows comparing counts across variables
       - Binary and unary columns no more show irrelevant statistics (IQR